The season that began with “Two Tonys” comes to an end, with one Tony

 Dr. Melfi expressed this same sentiment as she tried to explain the philosophy of Existentialism to Tony back in “D-Girl” (2.07).
 She described the burden that each one of us must bear as we try to shape our life and our future:

 When some people first realize that they are solely responsible for their decisions, actions and beliefs, and that death lies at the end of every road, they can be overcome with an intense dread.

 Death certainly lies at the end of every road in this episode; whichever decision Tony makes, someone will be killed, either his cousin Blundetto or one of his other guys in Blundetto’s place.
 Perhaps Tony’s indecisiveness now can also be attributed to the events of the previous episode.
-The decision to kill Adriana must surely have been one of the most harrowing decisions that Tony has ever had to make.
-He tries now, however, to hide his pain over Adriana’s fate.
-When he meets Christopher in a motel room, he speaks callously of the young woman:
+The decision to kill Adriana must surely have been one of the most harrowing and difficult decisions that Tony has ever had to make.
+He may be feeling a little gun-shy about having to make a similar decision now.
+He must surely still be in pain after calling that play against Adriana.
+But he tries now to hide his pain over her fate; when he meets Christopher in a motel room, he speaks extremely callously of the young woman:

 Chris: She was willin’ to rat me out because she couldn’t do five fuckin years?
 I thought she loved me.

 Tony may certainly be angry at Adriana’s betrayal (and for the way she “forced” him to order her killing), but his callous words are an attempt to mask his pain over her death.
 Moments later, Tony and Chris clasp each other in what is probably the most desperate, anguished embrace that we’ve seen two people make on the series.
 Both men are fighting back tears.
 They are united (or perhaps shackled is the better word) in their knowledge that they betrayed a woman they both cared about.